Divorce Proceedings

 What happens next?

-• Once you have approved both the Divorce Petition and Statement of Arrangements the documents will be sent to your local County Court;
+• Once you have approved the Divorce Petition the documents will be sent to your local Family Court;

 • There they will be sealed and copies posted to your spouse;